-Your new babies first weeks and months are amongst the most special moments in your life.
-We think the perfect way to save those precious memories is through beautiful photography.
+Your new babies first weeks and months are among the most special moments in your life.
+We believe the perfect way to save those precious memories is through beautiful photography.

 To help make the most of your shoot we have produced this short guide on what to wear and bring along to your session.
 Hopefully you find it helpful.

 You will want to look back on these photos so its important they stand the test of time.
 The best baby photos are often the simplest.
 For young babies the most popular images are of baby natural and unclothed.
 However with so many cute outfits available here’s our guide to what to choose for timeless baby photos.

 Nappy Covers.
 Not only hides the Pampers but also great for active babies.
 Plain, pastel or simple solid colours work best.

 Plain Baby Grow.
 Plain, muted tones and pastels work great with perhaps a nice texture.
 We want to capture those lovely little detail shots so go for ones that dont cover their feet and arms.